Application deadline (for fall admissions)

 The practical experience taught me just how capable I am of achieving my objectives.
 During the two internships, you really have to make every effort to succeed or you'll find yourself giving up when you're only halfway there.
 You have to manage your time well to succeed.
 After completing the program, I knew I’d be able to meet the most extreme challenges in my professional career.

 An alternating work-study format is the foundation of the ASIHM program.
-Students are encouraged to complete their internships at renowned hotels in Canada and overseas (obtaining a visa could be necessary).
+Students are encouraged to complete their internships at renowned hotels in Canada and overseas.
 They conduct their own research, taking into account their objectives and place of origin, to find an internship with a hotel chain that will help them get the most out of the experience.
 To help optimize the personalized internship experience based on the students’ objectives and their acquired knowledge and skills, the ITHQ accompanies them throughout the process.

 The search for internships is facilitated in part by the ITHQ Hotel Partnership Program and the ITHQ's many collaborators.
-This means that outstanding students may complete their internships with major hotel chains such as Relais & Châteaux, Sofitel Hotels, Fairmont Hotels & Resorts and Starwood Hotels and Resorts.
+This means that outstanding students may complete their internships with major hotel chains such as Relais & Châteaux, Sofitel Hotels, Fairmont Hotels & Resorts, Accor Hotels and Club Med.
 On completion of their training, those who have proven themselves in the work environment will also be well positioned to gain admission to the management training programs of these major hotels and pursue their careers there.

 This program is intended for students and professionals from around the world.
-To be eligible, you must meet the requirements listed below, in addition to being sufficiently fluent in spoken and written French and English and having advanced intermediate-level knowledge of at least one of these languages (language skills evaluation tests are required).
+To be eligible, you must meet the requirements listed below.
 Note that any relevant experience in guest or front desk service or any other duties performed in hospitality or food service are an asset.

 All selected candidates will be called for an admission interview (in person or remotely) for an evaluation of their motivation for the program and a career in international hotel management.